asta-dhbw/Terminal-Slide-Show/README.md

 - Open the rc.local file: `sudo nano /etc/rc.local`
 - Add `sudo reset` to an empty command line
 - Go to the crontabs: `crontab -e`
-- Add 'chmod' to set the script as always executable and add the path to the script:
+- Add `chmod` to set the script as always executable and add the path to the script:
 ```bash
 @reboot sudo sleep 8 && cd /path/to/project && sudo chmod +x path/to/script.sh && path/to/script.sh >/dev/null 2>/dev/null